How to view desktop sites on Android

 Primarily, websites utilize responsive design which allows them to adapt to different screen sizes without affecting usability and user experience.
 UI elements text, UI elements, and images rescale and resize depending on the viewport.
 However, there might be instances in which the mobile site is not up to par, and the desktop site needs to be requested on a device.

-This article will discuss how to request and view desktop sites on Android devices.
+This article will discuss how to request and view websites in desktop mode in Chrome on Android devices.

 Why use Desktop View?